loevlie/DL_Project_PSMNet/README.md

 ## How to Run the Code

 Running the code is simplified by use of a python notebook.
-All that is required is to run each cell in the [Final Model](Models/Final/Final_Model_IR.ipynb) for IR data and [Final Model](Models/Final/final_model_rgb.ipynb) for RGB data.
+All that is required is to run each cell in the [Final Model IR](Models/Final/Final_Model_IR.ipynb) for IR data and [Final Model RGB](Models/Final/final_model_rgb.ipynb) for RGB data.
 The training should take about 4 hours for 100 epochs for the final model and 11 and a half hours for the baseline model.
 The accuracies and model will be saved automatically every 10 epochs.

 ## Model Code